2000 UST Growling Tigers basketball team: Summary

 Even without the already-graduated Gelo Velasco, the Growling Tigers remained formidable for Season 63 due to their near-intact lineup that featured the strong front line of Marvin Ortiguerra, Gilbert Lao, Mel Latoreno, and Alwyn Espiritu.
 They also had their shifty wing men in Cyrus Baguio, Niño Gelig, Emmerson Oreta, and Derick Hubalde, who all had gained added experience while playing in the Philippine Basketball League in the off-season.

 Their runner-up finish from the past year has made them contenders, and the players' overconfidence and complacency has gotten head coach Aric del Rosario concerned.
 Another issue was the various injuries that his starters incurred in the buildup to the opening of the season.
 Latoreno was expected to be out for six weeks due to a stretched cartilage, while Lao had surgery on his lower back and needed time for recuperation.
-Hubalde also fractured a finger on his left hand, and Oreta had been suffering from a speained ankle.
+Hubalde also fractured a finger on his left hand, and Oreta had been suffering from a sprained ankle.